 We have produced a free guide on the conversion process, which includes a flowchart of the steps to take when dealing with casual conversion.
-Employment Innovations’ clients with HR Essentials or HR Partner subscriptions also have access to template casual conversion letters as part of their subscription.
+Employment Innovations’ clients with HR Connect or HR Partner subscriptions also have access to template casual conversion letters as part of their subscription.

 Casual Conversion: Employers with less than 15 employees

 For small business employers (those with less than 15 employees) there is no obligation to proactively offer conversion.
 Rather, an employer is under an obligation to consider any requests for a casual employee to convert they receive.

 This new law comes into effect on 27 September 2021.

 Where an employee has been employed for at least 12 months, and in the last 6 months have been working a regular pattern of hours, then employers will be obliged to agree to a request to convert to permanent employment unless there are reasonable grounds not to do so (eg employer knows that the operational requirements of the business will change in the near future and so the employee cannot continue to work their regular pattern of hours).